numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 the documentation will have to be updated.
 This is expected to require larger documentation fixups in the mid-term.

-Further, it may be necessary to adept tools for doctest testing to allow approximate value checking for the new representation.
+It may be necessary to adopt tools for doctest testing to allow approximate value checking for the new representation.

 Changes to ``arr.tofile()``
 ---------------------------
 ``arr.tofile()`` currently stores values as ``repr(arr.item())`` when in text mode.
-This is not always ideal also since that may include a conversion to Python.
+This is not always ideal since that may include a conversion to Python.
 One issue is that this would start saving longdouble as ``np.longdouble('3.1')`` which is clearly not desired.
 We expect that this